BrutPitt/glChAoS.P/readme.md

     The Windows executable, 32/64 bit, works fine also in wine 3.xx with no evident loss of performance

 - **OS X**\
-*ParticlesOSX*: native executable (64 bit) is provided for OpenGL 4.1
+`ParticlesOSX`: native executable (64 bit) is provided for OpenGL 4.1
 \
-From *“Finder”* click on applescript: *“ParticlesOSX.app*”, or form command line type directly the command: `./ParticleOSX`
+From *“Finder”* click on applescript: `ParticlesOSX.app`, or form command line type directly the command: `./ParticleOSX`
 \
 This was tested on OS X ver 10.14 (Mojave) only, although with subsequent updates and different library versions you may need to rebuild it.
 Read Build/CMake sections for further information.